KCL-BMEIS/OOP/week1B.md

 This is useful in situations where:
 - making a copy of the variable is potentially (computationally) expensive
-- we want to pass a version of a variable that can be modified in other parts of the code (more on that later)
+- we want to pass a reference to a variable so that it can be modified in other parts of the code (more on that later)

 --